cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/IAM.md

 1. <font color=red> Resource-based policies for IAM users </font>
    - Within an account
-     - an <font color=blue> implicit deny in a permissions boundary </font> <font color=red> does not limit the permissions granted </font> to an IAM user by a resource-based policy.
+     - an <font color=LightSlateBlue> implicit deny in a permissions boundary </font> <font color=red> does not limit the permissions granted </font> to an IAM user by a resource-based policy.
    - Permissions boundaries reduce permissions that are granted to a user by identity-based policies.
    - Resource-based policies can provide additional permissions to the user.

 2. <font color=red>Resource-based policies for IAM roles and federated users </font>
    - Within an account
-     - an <font color=blue> implicit deny in a permissions boundary </font> <font color=red> does limit the permissions granted </font>  to the ARN of the underlying IAM role/user by the resource-based policy.
+     - an <font color=LightSlateBlue> implicit deny in a permissions boundary </font> <font color=red> does limit the permissions granted </font>  to the ARN of the underlying IAM role/user by the resource-based policy.
    - However
-     - <font color=blue> if resource-based policy grants permissions directly to the session principal </font> (the assumed-role ARN or federated user ARN)
+     - <font color=LightSlateBlue> if resource-based policy grants permissions directly to the session principal </font> (the assumed-role ARN or federated user ARN)
-     - an <font color=blue> implicit deny in the permissions boundary </font> <font color=red> does not limit those permissions </font>
+     - an <font color=LightSlateBlue> implicit deny in the permissions boundary </font> <font color=red> does not limit those permissions </font>
    - [Session policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session).

 ---